-The 1st year teaching programme is made up of lectures, standard tutorials, small-group tutorials and laboratory sessions.
+The First Year teaching programme is made up of lectures, standard tutorials, small-group tutorials and laboratory sessions.
 These are normally held between the hours of 09.00 and 18.00.
 Wednesday afternoons from 13.00 are left free to allow students to take part in sports and other Student Union activities.

-Most courses are taught at a rate of 1-3 lectures per week.
+Most modules are taught at a rate of 1-3 lectures per week.
 Their purpose is to convey core subject material.
-A summary of who teaches which course, and when, can be found by looking at your timetable.
+A summary of who teaches which module, and when, can be found by looking at your timetable.

-- Each lecture course has associated standard tutorial sessions in which exercises are worked on in the presence of tutorial helpers.
+- Some modules have associated standard tutorial sessions, during which exercises are worked on in the presence of tutorial helpers.

 - For these tutorials the class may be split between different rooms, according to the circumstances.

-- The number of tutorials for a course will be about half the number of its lectures.
+- The number of tutorials for a module will be about half the number of its lectures.

 - There will be approximately one tutorial helper per 25 students.